Surgeon fired from Queen Elizabeth Hospital for 'inaccurate' data

 He can also only work in the NHS under supervision, pending the investigation.

-David Loughton, chief executive of New Cross Hospital in Wolverhampton, confirmed Mr Wilson was being retrained in the cardiac unit in line with the GMC's recommendations.'No concerns'
+David Loughton, chief executive of New Cross Hospital in Wolverhampton, confirmed Mr Wilson was being retrained in the cardiac unit in line with the GMC's recommendations.

 He said the three months of supervised work would help train him to apply for a job.